MvvmCross/MvvmCross/README.md

 MvvmCross is a cross-platform mvvm framework that enables developers to create cross platform apps.
 Additional support is available for [Xamarin.Forms](https://github.com/MvvmCross/MvvmCross-Forms) and the [Android support library](https://github.com/MvvmCross/MvvmCross-AndroidSupport).
 Lots of [plugins](https://github.com/MvvmCross/MvvmCross-Plugins) are available as well.

-See the official [MvvmCross blog](http://mvvmcross.com/) for the latest news!
+## Documentation & blog

+* See our [official website](http://www.mvvmcross.com/docs) for an extensive set of documentation!
+* To stay up-to-date with the latest news go to the [MvvmCross blog](http://www.mvvmcross.com/blog)!

 ### Get started